PyPSA/pypsa-usa/docs/source/about-tutorial.md

 To start, you'll want to set the proper network configuration for your studies purpose.
 You can copy the default `config/config.default.yaml` to `config/config.yaml`

+## Run workflow

-To execute the workflow, go into the `workflow` directory and execute `snakemake` from your terminal.
+To run the workflow, go into the `workflow` directory and run `snakemake` from your terminal.

 ```bash
 snakemake -j6